devATdbsutdio/watch_firmware/README.md

 And then simply click __compile__.

-To upload select a suitable programmer from the list.My setup uses the programmer:
+To upload select a suitable programmer from the list.
+My setup uses the programmer:
 ```
 SerialUPDI - 230400 baud, 2.7V+ (Mac/Linux: usually CH340 only, Win: most adapters)), select your port or upload (ofc don't forget to select the port)
 ```

 ### Build And upload using arduino-cli
+---
 [Please read here](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/Arduino-cli.md)

 ### Upload using pyupdi: